lights7/ai-math-to-obsidian/README.md

-# Obsidian Plugin: Copy Ai Math into Obsidian
+# Obsidian Plugin: Convert Ai Math into Obsidian

-This is a simple plugin can copy ChatGPT, Liner and Grok's Math equations to Obsidian.
+This is a plugin can convert ChatGPT, DeepSeek, Liner, Claude, Llama and Grok's Math equations to Obsidian while pasting content.

 It was forked from Darko Pejakovic's [Convert KaTeX to MathJax plugin](https://github.com/pejakovic/obsidian-convert-katex-to-mathjax), which can copy ChatGPT 's KaTeX into Obsidian's MathJax.